fbpx

 International Students

-The Foundation for Teaching Economics welcomes students from around the world who seek a unique opportunity to learn about economics principles and leadership skills in a university setting in the United States.
+The FTE welcomes students from around the world who seek a unique opportunity to learn about economics principles and leadership skills in a university setting in the United States.

 To prepare yourself for success at our student programs, please carefully review the following information regarding language proficiency and Visa requirements before submitting your application.

-Given potential travel restrictions due to COVID-19, we are offering both in-person EFL, EGE and E&E programs as well as a synchronous EFL Virtual program this summer.
+In order to accommodate students unable to travel, we are offering in-person EFL, EGE and E&E programs as well as EFL Virtual program this summer.
 The EFL Virtual program will cover the same economic and leadership topics and activities as the in-person EFL program.
-The virtual program will be conducted synchronously and students need to attend online each day.
+The virtual program will be conducted synchronously, and students need to attend online each day.
 Language proficiency requirements still apply for EFL Virtual.

 Language Proficiency

-Students who struggle with English listening, speaking, reading, or writing skills will find that their challenges with the language itself can present significant obstacles to their learning and interaction in the program.
+Students who struggle with English comprehension will find that their challenges with the language itself can present significant obstacles to their learning and interaction in the program.
 Determining your level of English language proficiency is essential to a successful outcome at FTE programs.
 All FTE student programs require competency in English reading, writing, listening, and speaking skills.

 To demonstrate your language proficiency, you will be asked to provide one of the following exam results as an upload to your program application: